Byzantine Iconoclasm

-Iconoclasm has generally been motivated theologically by the Biblical commandment, which forbade the making, veneration and worshipping of "graven images, or any likeness of any thing that is in heaven above, or that is in the earth beneath, or that is in the water under the earth:" (Exodus 20:4-5, Deuteronomy 5:8-9, see also biblical law in Christianity).
+Iconoclasm was motivated theologically by the Biblical commandment "Thou shalt not make unto thee any graven image", which iconoclasts interpreted as a prohibition against the making, veneration and worshipping of icons.
 The two periods of iconoclasm in the Byzantine Empire during the 8th and 9th centuries made use of this theological theme in discussions over the propriety of images of holy figures, including Christ, the Virgin Mary (or Theotokos) and saints.
 It was a debate triggered by changes in Orthodox worship, which were themselves generated by the major social and political upheavals of the seventh century for the Byzantine Empire.

 Traditional explanations for Byzantine iconoclasm have sometimes focused on the importance of Islamic prohibitions against images influencing Byzantine thought.
 According to Arnold J. Toynbee, for example, it was the prestige of Islamic military successes in the 7th and 8th centuries that motivated Byzantine Christians to adopt the Islamic position of rejecting and destroying devotional and liturgical images.
 The role of women and monks in supporting the veneration of images has also been asserted.
 Social and class-based arguments have been put forward, such as that iconoclasm created political and economic divisions in Byzantine society; that it was generally supported by the Eastern, poorer, non-Greek peoples of the Empire who had to constantly deal with Arab raids.
 On the other hand, the wealthier Greeks of Constantinople and also the peoples of the Balkan and Italian provinces strongly opposed Iconoclasm.
 The claim of such a geographical distribution has, however, been disputed.
-Re-evaluation of the written and material evidence relating to the period of Byzantine Iconoclasm has challenged many of the basic assumptions and factual assertions of the traditional account.
 Byzantine iconoclasm influenced the later Protestant reformation.